mlswg/mls-protocol/draft-ietf-mls-protocol.md

 structures provide information about a client that any existing member can use to add this client to the group asynchronously.

 A KeyPackage object specifies a ciphersuite that the client supports, as well as providing a public key that others can use for key agreement.

-The client's signature key can be updated throughout the lifetime of the group by sending a new KeyPackage with a new Credential.
-However, the identity MUST be the same in both Credentials and the new Credential MUST be validated by the authentication service.
+The `identity` arising from the credential, together with the `endpoint_id` in the KeyPackage serve to uniquely identify a client in a group.

 When used as InitKeys, KeyPackages are intended to be used only once and SHOULD NOT be reused except in case of last resort.
 (See {{initkey-reuse}}).